What has a lot of protein?

 Choose your proteins smartly

-Protein is not just protein.
-And a product with an extremely high protein content is not automatically better than one with less.
-Why?
+Not all protein is created equal.
+And a product with an extremely high protein content isn't necessarily better than one with a lower content.
+Why is that?!

-Let’s start with a short explanation: proteins are made up of amino acids.
-We distinguish between
+Let's start with a brief explanation: Proteins are made up of amino acids.
+These are divided into two groups:

-• indispensable (essential) amino acids (the body cannot make enough and they must be obtained from the diet): isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine
+• essential amino acids (The body cannot produce them (in sufficient quantities) itself and they must therefore be ingested through food: isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine)

-When we want to meet our protein needs, our goal should be to get enough of all amino acids.
-How?
-Through a balanced and varied diet and smart combinations of foods.
-All foods contain different kinds, ratios, and amounts of amino acids.
+If we want to meet our protein needs, our goal should always be to consume as much of each amino acid as we need.
+How can we achieve this?
+Through a balanced and varied diet and clever Combine various foods.
+All foods contain different types, ratios, and amounts of amino acids.

-Animal foods often already contain all essential amino acids—whereas with plant-based sources you need to be a bit more intentional.
-Combining different plant proteins can complement each other’s amino acid profiles and get you close to a complete profile.
+Animal-based foods often already contain all the essential amino acids – with plant-based protein sources, you need to pay a little more attention.
+Combining different plant-based protein sources can be helpful here, as their amino acid profiles then complement each other, resulting in a nearly complete amino acid profile.

-Grains: relatively low in lysine, threonine, and tryptophan, but richer in methionine
+Grains: low in lysine, threonine and tryptophan, but rich in methionine.

-Legumes: relatively low in methionine, but richer in threonine and tryptophan
+Legumes: low in methionine, but rich in threonine and tryptophan

 %-split_content-%

-So, what’s high in protein?
-Top contenders are legumes, nuts, seeds & kernels, as well as meat, dairy, and fish.
-A balanced diet is the best foundation to meet your protein needs.
-Combine different food groups—like protein-rich vegetables, tofu or meat, and legumes—into a high-protein meal.
-We also have a great recipe collection with high-protein dishes for you—check it out!
+What foods are high in protein?
+The top choices are legumes, nuts, and seeds. & Seeds, as well as meat, dairy products, and fish.
+A balanced diet is the best foundation for meeting your protein needs.
+Feel free to combine different food groups such as protein-rich vegetables, tofu or meat, and legumes for a protein-rich meal.
+We also have a great Recipe collection with high-protein dishes for you – feel free to take a look!

 PS: Feel free to take a screenshot of our table above.
-Next time you’re shopping and ask yourself, “What was high in protein again?” you’ll have the answer at hand.
+Then, the next time you're wondering, "What does n“A lot of protein again?” – you have the answer right at hand.

 -Protein-2021.pdf

 Do you have any questions?
-Feel free to send me an email — I’m happy to hear from you! :)
+Then feel free to write me a message.
+Mail - I look forward to hearing from you! :)

 The information shared in this article does not replace individual medical or nutritional advice.